artur-sannikov/caddy-ansible/README.md

 3. A domain name, since we want valid HTTPS certificates.
 4. Ubuntu.
 This setup has been tested on Ubuntu 24.04, but should work on any Debian-based system.
 5. Public key for SSH authentication is set in the root of the repository in the `files/ansible.pub` file.
+6. The Ansible user is called `hedgehog`🦔.
+You are free to change it.

 ### Set up Crowdsec on OPNsense